eclipse-che/che-docs/src/main/_docs/setup/setup-getting-started.md

 # How to Get Help

 ### Support
+If you are having a problem starting Che or workspaces, there are two diagnostic utilities that can help: `docker run eclipse/che info` on the command-line for diagnosing boot-time issues and a "diagnostic" page that you can launch from the lower corner of the dashboard that loads when Che first opens in your browser.

 Post questions or issues [on GitHub](https://github.com/eclipse/che/issues).
 Please follow the [guidelines on issue reporting](https://github.com/eclipse/che/blob/master/CONTRIBUTING.md) and provide:

 - output of 'docker run eclipse/che info' command